jtiulentino/coach-me-be/README.md

 ---

-GET `/clientRoute/getMetrics` and `/clientRoute/paginationGetMetrics` will return objects like so:
+GET `/clientRoute/paginationGetMetrics` will return objects like so:
 <br>
 `/paginationGetMetrics` returns the full client history using pagination